-Regardless, Paw Patrol’s fans will defend it to the last – or at least until naptime.
-For little kids who feel powerless in a big, complex world, the show’s got to make them feel great.
+But, for little kids who feel powerless in a big, complex world, the show’s got to make them feel great.
 You can use your strengths to make a difference, be appreciated, and yes, save the day.
 And as far as messages go, that’s one we need our kids to hear now more than ever.
-Maybe there’s something to learn from Paw Patrol for all of us.
+Maybe there’s something to learn from PAW Patrol for all of us.

 Fortunately, those parents out there desperate to satiate the enormous doggie demand can do so without cable.